-The projects funded by through the Transportation Citywide Development Contributions are those projects that are citywide in nature and cannot be tied to any particular growth area or areas and that are only being completed, at least in part, because of growth.
+The projects funded through the Transportation Citywide Development Contributions are those projects that are citywide in nature and cannot be tied to any particular growth area or areas and that are only being completed, at least in part, because of growth.
 It does not relate to projects that replace existing assets or projects that provide access to the transportation network within individual growth areas.
+Note, TCC completed transport project funding through the citywide development contribution in 2024/25.
+This charge will be reviewed in advance of the 2026/27 policy.